I-Terala/About-Me/README.md

 # About Me

 Hi, I'm Indusree Terala.
 I’m a Data Analyst and graduate student in Advanced Data Analytics at the University of North Texas, with a strong foundation in data collection, cleaning, analysis, modeling, and visualization.
-I enjoy transforming raw data into insights that support decision-making, especially in areas like customer segmentation, forecasting, and financial analytics.
+I enjoy transforming raw data into insights that support decision-making.

 I have hands-on experience with Python, SQL, Tableau, SAS, and cloud tools like Google Cloud Platform.
 My academic and professional background includes applying machine learning techniques, forecasting models, and conducting real-time data investigations in both team and independent settings.